ECCC-ASTD-MRD/cmake_rpn/README.md

 * ec_git_version()
   * Extracts the version from git information into variable GIT_VERSION.

-* ec_install_prefix()
+* ec_package_name()
-  * Defines the install prefix with the EC convention (NAME_VERSION-COMPARCH-PLATFORM), if it has not been specified on the cmake command line.
+  * Defines the variable PACKAGE_NAME using the EC convention (NAME_VERSION-COMPARCH-PLATFORM).

 * ec_install_symlink(filepath sympath)
   * Defines a symlink (sympath->filepath) to be invoked at the install step.

 * ec_prepare_ssm()
   * Builds the ssm control file and pre/post install scripts if needed.
-To use, copy the .ssm.d/ directory to yout projects ROOT and edit the pre/post install scripts as required.
+To use, copy the .ssm.d/ directory to your projects ROOT and edit the pre/post install scripts as required.
 Information for the control file is taken from the MANIFEST file.

 * ec_build_info()
   * Produces an header file (${PROJECT_NAME}_build_info.h) with build information and an associated target (build_info) that will update the timestamp and version when ```make``` is invoked.
 The following definitions will be present in the generated header file: